profLewis/GEOG0027_Coursework/README.md

 ### Accessing the notes via a web page

-These coursenotes are available as web pages (html) from the [Geog 2021 course overview page](http://www2.geog.ucl.ac.uk/~plewis/geog2021) or more directly from the [practical introduction page](http://nbviewer.ipython.org/github/profLewis/Geog2021_Coursework/blob/master/CW-1-Pearl-River-Intro.ipynb).
+These coursenotes are available as web pages from the [Geog 0027 course overview page](http://www2.geog.ucl.ac.uk/~plewis/geog0027) or more directly from the [practical introduction page](docs/CW-1-Pearl-River-Intro.ipynb).

 ### Accessing the notes via github

-The notes are also available on [github](https://github.com/profLewis/Geog2021_Coursework).
-You can directly download the notes from [github](https://github.com/profLewis/Geog2021_Coursework), either using some [`git`](http://en.wikipedia.org/wiki/Git_(software)) software, e.g:
+The notes are also available on [github](https://github.com/profLewis/Geog0027_Coursework).
+You can directly download the notes from [github](https://github.com/profLewis/Geog0027_Coursework), either using some [`git`](http://en.wikipedia.org/wiki/Git_(software)) software, e.g:

 ```
 bash% mkdir -p ~/DATA/where_I_put_the_notes